veikkapuhalainen/oikotie/README.md

 ### Oikotie apartment search (Helsinki)

-A custom search interface for Oikotie apartment listings, built specifially for the Helsinki area.
+A custom search interface for Oikotie apartment listings, built specifically for the Helsinki area.
 This project was developed at the request of a property investor who needed a faster and cleaner way to explore Oikotie’s listings.

 ## Tech Stack